 If index creation after migration is allowed, we recommend that you adjust the following tenant parameters based on the hardware conditions and current business traffic of the OceanBase database.

 // Limit the size of the temporary file buffer.
 ALTER SYSTEM SET _temporary_file_io_area_size = '10' tenant = 'xxx'; // Disable throttling for OceanBase Database V4.x.
-ALTER SYSTEM SET sys_bkgd_net_percentage = 100;- If you select Stop Migration, data migration will report an error when destination table objects contain data, indicating that migration is not allowed.
-Please handle the data in the destination database before resuming migration.
+ALTER SYSTEM SET sys_bkgd_net_percentage = 100;- If you select Stop Migration, data migration will report an error when target table objects contain data, indicating that migration is not allowed.
+Please handle the data in the target database before resuming migration.

 Incremental synchronization